keys-github/smartui-storybook/README.md

 smartui config create .smartui.json
 ```

-Once, the configuration file will be created, you will be seeing the default configuration pre-filled in the configuration file:
+Once, the configuration file will be created, you will be seeing the default configuration pre-filled in the configuration file.
+Here is our [StoryBook Sample](https://github.com/LambdaTest/smartui-storybook-sample/tree/master).

 ```bash
 {